2007 Christmas violence in Kandhamal

-The 2007 Christmas violence in Kandhamal violence refers to the violence that occurred during the Christmas of 2007 between the groups led by Sangh Parivar together with the Sangh-affiliated Kui Samaj and the Christians in the Kandhamal district of Odisha.
+The 2007 Christmas violence in Kandhamal violence refers to the violence committed against Indian Christians that occurred during the Christmas of 2007 between the groups led by RSS together with the Sangh-affiliated Kui Samaj.

 The violence started on 24 December and ended on 27 December 2007.
 Violence first broke out on 24 December between Hindus and Christians over Christmas celebrations, where a mob of 500 to 3,000 members of various Sangh Parivar organizations desecrated several Christmas decorations and injured many Christians.
-On the same day an alleged attack on Lakshmanananda Saraswati and his driver by some Christians after some of his bodyguards allegedly vandalized church equipment.
+On the same day an alleged attack on VHP leader Lakshmanananda Saraswati and his driver by some Christians after some of his bodyguards allegedly vandalized church equipment.

-Clashes between the Kui Samaj which protested the tribal status to the Christians together with groups led by Vishwa Hindu Parishad, Rashtriya Swayamswvak Sangh, Bajrang Dal and the Vanavasi Kalyan Ashram against the Christians erupted after these incidents, where more than 100 churches and church institutions, 700 houses were burnt down, vandalized or damaged.
+Clashes between the Kui Samaj which protested the tribal status to the Christians together with groups led by Vishva Hindu Parishad, Rashtriya Swayamswvak Sangh, Bajrang Dal and the Vanavasi Kalyan Ashram against the Christians erupted after these incidents, where more than 100 churches and church institutions, 700 houses were burnt down, vandalized or damaged.
 During the final day of the riots there was also a Christian retaliation in which mobs burnt down about 120 houses of Hindus at different places in the district.
 The official death toll suggested three Christians were killed but other reports put the death toll at nearly 50.

 Background

 Kandha–Pana tensions

 The Kandhamal district is home more than 100,000 Christians where 60% of them converted from the Scheduled Castes (SC) and are locally called as the Pana Christians.
 They were Dalits and they speak Kui language like tribal Kandhas.
-The district has been ethnically divided for decades between the tribal Kui-speaking Kandha tribals and lower caste Kui-speaking Christian Panas who occupy a dominant position in their society.
-The Kui Samaj, a Sangh-affiliated tribal organization claimed to represent all the Kandha tribals who were nearly 52% of the population in the district.
-According to the Constitution, the reservation benefits are removed from the SCs after conversion but the Pana Christians demanded the Scheduled tribe (ST) status after the Presidential Order of 2002 which mentioned the Kui tribes in the ST category since the Pana Christians also speak the kui language.
-This was opposed by the Vishwa Hindu Parishad (VHP), the Kui Samaj and other political leaders who depend on Hindu tribals to support their vote bank in the area.
+The district has been ethnically divided for decades between the tribal Kui-speaking Kandha tribals and lower caste Kui-speaking Christian Panas.
+The Kui Samaj, a Hindutva-affiliated tribal organization claimed to represent all the Kandha tribals who were nearly 52% of the population in the district.
+According to the Constitution, the reservation benefits are removed from the SCs after conversion but the Pana Christians demanded the Scheduled Tribe (ST) status after the Presidential Order of 2002 which mentioned the Kui tribes in the ST category since the Pana Christians also speak the kui language.
+This was opposed by the Vishva Hindu Parishad (VHP), the Kui Samaj and other political leaders who depend on Hindu tribals to support their vote bank in the area.
 These tensions soon transformed into communal.

-The Communalism combat blamed the Sangh Parivar of orchestrating rivalries between Kandhas and the Christian Panas in Kandhamal through Hinduization and polarizing the Kandhas ties with the panas and instigating the Kandhas against the latter's campaign for a scheduled status as a tribe.
+The Communalism Combat blamed the Sangh Parivar for orchestrating rivalries between Kandhas and the Christian Panas in Kandhamal through Hinduization and polarizing the Kandhas ties with the panas and instigating the Kandhas against the latter's campaign for a scheduled status as a tribe.